vocdoni/docs/docs/architecture/smart-contracts/process.md

 - New processes can only be created on the last successor of the chain
 - From successors, clients can navigate back in time transparently and read processes stored on old instances

+This behavior is encapsulated [into the `Chained`](https://github.com/vocdoni/dvote-solidity/blob/main/contracts/base.sol#L22) base contract.

 However:
 - [Due to security concerns](https://solidity.readthedocs.io/en/v0.6.0/security-considerations.html#tx-origin), updates on a process coming from a successor are not acceptable
 - Updates on legacy processes need to be sent directly to the original contract instance